jmriosal/peft-sparta/README.md

 ## How to train a SpaRTA adapter

-Given a pre-trained model, we prepare it for training with SpaRTA by
+Given a pre-trained model, we prepare it for fine-tuning with SpaRTA by

 ```python
 from peft_sparta import SpaRTA